-Unsurprisingly, it took a while before the vineyards were productive but the effort proved worthwhile: people are gradually following in Wienert’s footsteps.
+Unsurprisingly, it took a while before the vineyards were productive but the effort proved worthwhile: people are gradually following in Wienert’s footsteps, in the hopes of exalting the legacy of southern Patagonia wine.
 For instance, fellow pioneer Pedro Adamow makes an exquisite Sauvignon Blanc while a few miles away in the province of Rio Negro, Camilo de Bernardi is the only winemaker in El Bolsón and produces a Burgundy-style Pinot Noir.

 Trevelin, Argentina’s latest GI

 In 2012, a few residents of Trevelin, an Andean region on the 45th parallel, also began to show an interest in winemaking.
 Nanty Fall and Contra Corriente, two tourism enterprises from the area, were the first to plant vines at a height of 350 meters above sea level.

 Later, in 2015, Casa Yagüe joined the cluster of southern Patagonia wine producers who in 2019 obtained Geographic Indication status for Trevelin.

 ‘Wines from Trevelin are unique in Argentina.
 We’re in an extreme area for wine production because of the frosts and wind and this is reflected in well-balanced wines with high acidity and low alcohol content that maintain their intensity well, while the aromas are enhanced by the freshness,’ says Sofía Elena, Head of Wine at Contra Corriente.